panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 ## 2. Access DOM elements

 Another useful application of the `useRef()` hook is to access DOM elements.
-You can do in 3 steps:
+You can do it in 3 steps:

 A) Define the reference to access the element `const elementRef = useRef()`;